zachdrago/Unsafe-Safari-Extensions/README.md

 As I was unable to get the script to run automatically on Safari launch,  I created an Automator App to help a bit.
 The code below opens Safari, and then loops through and runs all of your extensions in Extension Builder (*you still have to manually enter your system password for each one* ).
 You can download mine [here](https://github.com/zachdrago/Unsafe-Safari-Extensions/raw/master/Safari%20Extensions.zip), or create your own in Automator using the code below:

 	tell application "Safari" to activate
 	tell application "System Events"
         	tell process "Safari"
         		set frontmost to true
         		click menu item "Show Extension Builder" of menu "Develop" of menu bar 1 set frontmost to true
         		delay 0.5

     			set myCount to count row of table 1 of scroll area 1 of splitter group 1 of window "Extension Builder"

-	    	repeat 6 times  -- MUST BE HIGHER THAN THE # OF EXTENSIONS IN YOUR EXTENSION BUILDER key code 125
+	    		repeat 6 times  -- MUST BE GREATER THAN THE # OF EXTENSIONS IN YOUR EXTENSION BUILDER key code 125
 			end repeat